Introduction to Vermont Slot Machine Casino Gambling in 2019

 Therefore, there are no legal limits for payout returns.
 Furthermore, payout returns statistics for Vermont are also not applicable.

-Summary of Vermont Slot Machine Casino Gambling 2019
+Summary of Vermont Slot Machine Casino Gambling in 2019

 Vermont slot machine casino gambling does not exist.
 It has no casinos or pari-mutuel wagering racetracks.
 This state explicitly prohibits slot machines and other mechanical gambling devices.